spylu/SCE_circuit_mapping/Methods.md

 ## Digitizing the Circuit Boundaries

-The general workflow is as follows:
+__The general workflow is as follows__:
 1. Open Github and select a file from the list of files in the 'Issues' section of the page.
-Make sure to comment that you have started working on this pdf.
+Make sure to change the label once you have started working on this pdf.
 1. Download the pdf you have selected, and isolate the single page labeled 'All Circuits'.
 The page is typically around page 10.
 1. (The following steps are described in more detail below)
 1. Take the map and import it into QGIS.